tighu20/LoanSafe/README.md

 # Tools/Packages

-You can simply install the following into your virtual enviroment using pip. eg-
+You can simply install the following into your virtual enviroment using pip.

 ``` pip install tensorflow ```